fizker/serve-prepare/readme.md

 The sample file includes comments explaining the parts.
 Some parts might be different depending on the specific project.
 These are marked with `###`.

-The following is of particular note:
+The following are of particular note:

 - There is an expectation that the raw files are created by running `npx webpack`.
 This should be changed if necessary.
 - There is an expectation that the raw files are placed in a folder called `/static`.
 This should be changed as necessary.
 - If private NPM repositories are in play, add authentication to an `.npmrc` file and copy that in before running `npm install`.
+- HTTPS/HTTP2 support is done by copying certificates into the container in the last stage.
+There are some default filenames baked into the image.
+Please make sure that they correspond to real files, or remove/comment the HTTPS lines; [@fizker/serve][1] will operate in HTTP-only mode if any of the three HTTPS env vars are missing.

 ### sample serve-setup-request.json